xarkenz/iNaturalistCSVSpreadsheetCreator/README.md

 Now scroll down to Columns, and deselect everything in Basic and Geo.
 Under Taxon, the only two things that should be selected are "scientific_name" and "common_name".
 Nothing else needs to be selected.
 Hit "Create Export" and wait a minute or two as it creates your data.
 When it finishes, there should be a button to download it at the bottom of the page under "Recent Exports"
 Download the zip folder and extract it.
 Inside, there should be a csv file. rename the file to something simple.
 I renamed mine to roy.csv, because my park is Roy G. Guerrero.
-Place that csv file in the same folder with the code and the json file.
+Place that csv file in the same folder with the code and the json file (or just keep it in your download folder if you are using repl).

 Getting the Google Sheets API Key